-Once established it’s important to keep monitoring conditions carefully – taking note of temperature, light levels and moisture content .
+Once established it’s important to keep monitoring conditions carefully taking note of the temperature, light levels, and moisture content.

-A successful crop may take anywhere from 4 months up until 9 months depending on how well the conditions are maintained throughout this period – however patience pays off when it comes to harvesting delicious homegrown button mushrooms!
+A successful crop may take anywhere from 4 months up to 9 months depending on how well the conditions are maintained throughout this period however, patience pays off when it comes to harvesting delicious homegrown button mushrooms.

 Selecting A Growing Medium

 Selecting a growing medium for button mushrooms is an important step in the process of cultivation and can have a significant impact on the final outcome.
 When choosing a medium, it is important to take into account factors such as moisture content, temperature and pH levels.